STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Introduction

-Measurements of $e^+e^-$ annihilations for CME values between 2.0 and 3.67~GeV have provided R measurements with an unprecedented precision of $\sim$3\%~\cite{BESIII:2021wib}, which were critical inputs to SM calculations of $\alpha_{\rm QED}(m_Z^2)$~\cite{Davier:2017zfy} that were used in fits to the electroweak sector of the model that provided accurate predictions of the Higgs boson mass that were spectacularly confirmed in 2012 by LHC experiments.
+Measurements of $e^+e^-$ annihilations for CME values between 2.0 and 3.67~GeV have provided $R$ measurements, defined as the ratio of cross section at lowest-order between the inclusive hadronic process $e^{+}e^{-}\to hadrons$ and the Quantum Electrodynamics~(QED) process $e^{+}e^{-}\to\mu^{+}\mu^{-}$, with an unprecedented precision of $\sim$3\%~\cite{BESIII:2021wib}, which were critical inputs to SM calculations of $\alpha_{\rm QED}(m_Z^2)$~\cite{Davier:2017zfy} that were used in fits to the electroweak sector of the model that provided accurate predictions of the Higgs boson mass that were spectacularly confirmed in 2012 by LHC experiments.
 BESIII R measurements for $e^+e^-\to\pi^+\pi^-$ at CMEs below 1~GeV, extracted from $e^+e^-\to\gamma_{\rm ISR}\pi^+\pi^-$ events~\cite{Ablikim:2015orh}, where $\gamma_{\rm ISR}$ is an initial-state radiation, offer significant improvements in accuracy over previous results and will enable future SM calculations of $(g-2)_{\mu}$ matching the higher precision that is expected for imminent measurements from currently operating experiments at Fermilab~\cite{Grange:2015fou,Muong-2:2021ojo} and JPARC~\cite{Mibe:2010zz}.
 In addition, this data sample is being used for numerous low-energy QCD studies, including measurements of the proton, neutron and $\Lambda$ time-like form factors with improved precision~\cite{Ablikim:2019eau, BESIII:2021tbq, Ablikim:2017pyl, Ablikim:2019vaj}; first measurements of the $\Sigma$ and $\Xi$ form factors~\cite{Ablikim:2020kqp,Ablikim:2020rwi}; and studies of the enigmatic $Y(2175)$ resonance~\cite{Ablikim:2020pgw,Ablikim:2020coo,Ablikim:2018iyx,Ablikim:2019tpp}.

-A data sample of $\sim$20~fb$^{-1}$ integrated luminosity accumulated at a variety of CME values between 4.0 and 4.6~GeV support detailed studies of charmonium-like $XYZ$ mesons, including some of BESIII's most remarkable results, such as the discoveries of the charged charmonium-like states $Z_c(3900)$ and $Z_c(4020)$~\cite{Ablikim:2013mio,Ablikim:2013wzq}; the $Z_{cs}(3985)$, the first example of a charmonium-like state with a nonzero strangeness~\cite{Ablikim:2020Zcs-discovery}; an anomalous line shape for the $Y(4260)$ resonance\footnote{also known as $\psi(4230)$, and was $\psi(4260)$}~\cite{Ablikim:2016qzw}; and a large partial decay width for the radiative process $Y(4260)\to\gamma X(3872)$~\cite{Ablikim:2013dyn}.
+A data sample of $\sim$20~fb$^{-1}$ integrated luminosity accumulated at a variety of CME values between 4.0 and 4.6~GeV support detailed studies of charmonium-like $XYZ$ states, including some of BESIII's most remarkable results, such as the discoveries of the charged charmonium-like states $Z_c(3900)$ and $Z_c(4020)$~\cite{Ablikim:2013mio,Ablikim:2013wzq}; the $Z_{cs}(3985)$, the first example of a charmonium-like state with a nonzero strangeness~\cite{Ablikim:2020Zcs-discovery}; an anomalous line shape for the $Y(4260)$ resonance\footnote{also known as $\psi(4230)$, and was $\psi(4260)$}~\cite{Ablikim:2016qzw}; and a large partial decay width for the radiative process $Y(4260)\to\gamma X(3872)$~\cite{Ablikim:2013dyn}.